-Seaport Security Corporation started its operations circa 1979.
+Seaport Securities Review: They started their operations circa 1979.
 Located in New York, the company is a member of the NYSE.
 The firm offers investors the ability to trade equities, options, mutual funds, corporate bonds, and U.S. Treasuries.
 However, the ability to trade futures is not among their services.
+Seaport Securities provides a web-based platform that works with both Mac and Windows.
+That it works on the Mac is a bonus.
+Not all platforms are Mac-friendly, but this one is.
+It supports most web browsers, including Internet Explorer, Chrome, Safari, and Firefox.

 Is Seaport Securities Any Good?
 (Review Breakdown)